curl/curl/docs/INSTALL.md

-You can build curl with *multiple* TLS backends at your choice, but some TLS backends cannot be combined: if you build with an OpenSSL fork (or wolfSSL), you cannot add another OpenSSL for (or wolfSSL) simply because they have conflicting identical symbol names.
+You can build curl with *multiple* TLS backends at your choice, but some TLS backends cannot be combined: if you build with an OpenSSL fork (or wolfSSL), you cannot add another OpenSSL fork (or wolfSSL) simply because they have conflicting identical symbol names.

 When you build with multipl TLS backends, you can select the active one at